foundry-rs/book/src/tutorials/foundry-docker.md

 ```
 You can see our code was compiled and tested entirely within the container.
 Also, since we passed the `--watch` option, the container will recompile the code whenever a change is detected.

-## Building a basic compiling and testing image
+### Creating a "build and test" image
-Let's see how we can use the Foundry docker image as a base for using our own, more complicated Docker image.
-The high level goals are:
+Let's use the Foundry docker image as a base for using our own Docker image.
+We'll use the image to:
-1. Build The Code
+1. Build our solidity code
-2. Test The Code
+2. Run our solidity tests

-We'll start with a simple `Dockerfile` that accomplishes these two goals:
+A simple `Dockerfile` can accomplish these two goals:
 ```docker
 # Use the latest foundry image
 FROM ghcr.io/gakonst/foundry